danielneil/Smart-Worm-Habitat/research/bin-design.md

 <img src="https://github.com/danielneil/Smart-Worm-Bin/blob/main/images/cf-bin-grate.jpg?raw=true">
 </p>

+Ideally, the breaker bar can be "raised" or "lowered" several inches, to increase the size of the "cut".

 ## The Breaker Bar's Winch

-This breaker bar is pulled by an electrical or hydraulically powered winch, which drags the breaker bar with a long wire.
+The breaker bar is pulled by an electrical or hydraulically powered winch, which drags the breaker bar end-to-end using a long thick wire.

-Ideally, the breaker bar can be "raised" or "lowered" several inches, to increase the size of the "cut".

 ## Bin Measurements